dart-archive/jnigen/ARCHITECTURE.md

 If you change something that affects the generated code, run `dart run tool/regenerate_all_bindings.dart` from `jnigen/` directory.
 This will update the bindings accordingly.

 ## Pre-PR checks
 You can run the script [jnigen/tool/pr_checks.dart](jnigen/tool/pr_checks.dart) before submitting a PR.
 It locally runs a subset of checks we run in CI.
-Some of these are run in cloned directory by default.
-But android-related examples are always checked in project directory, and assume you have run `flutter build apk` before in both android example directories (`jnigen/example/in_app_java` and `jnigen/example/notification_plugin/example`, which is required for gradle-related features of jnigen.
+Some of these are run in a cloned directory by default.
+But android-related examples are always checked in the project directory, and assume you have run `flutter build apk` before in both android example directories (`jnigen/example/in_app_java` and `jnigen/example/notification_plugin/example`, which is required for gradle-related features of jnigen.

 Note: The script is concurrent and CPU usage may peak for a brief duration of time.